bahsim/idgl-dev-system/README.md

 This is achieved by establishing a formal, auditable relationship between a human-authored `Spec` and an AI-generated `Digital Product`.
 The system provides the principles, processes, and patterns for managing this relationship at scale.

-## Navigating the Core Documentation
+## The Core Methodology

-This directory contains the detailed breakdown of the IDGL system.
-To understand the core methodology, the documents should be read in the following order:
+The core methodology is defined by the following three documents, which establish the expert-level standard for the system.
+They should be read in order:

-1.  **[The Conceptual Model](./00-the-conceptual-model.md):** Start here.
-This document defines the high-level philosophy and the three core pillars of the system: The Spec, The AI, and The Digital Product.
+1.  **[The Conceptual Model](./00-the-conceptual-model.md):** Defines the high-level philosophy and the core pillars of the IDGL system.
+(Start here)

-2.  **[The Generative Task](./01-the-generative-task.md):** This document specifies the formal, executable process—the Generative Task and its IDGL Cycle—for turning a Spec into a validated Digital Product.
+2.  **[The Generative Task](./01-the-generative-task.md):** Specifies the formal, executable process for turning a Spec into a validated Digital Product.

-3.  **[A Specification for Authoring Specs](./02-anatomy-of-a-spec.md):** This document provides the formal specification for authoring a high-quality, professional Spec.
+3.  **[The Anatomy of a Spec](./02-anatomy-of-a-spec.md):** Defines the engineering standard for authoring a high-quality Spec.

 ## Framework & Patterns